kunal-ai/kunal-ai/README.md

 ### Hello!👋
 I am a Procurement Engineer by training and I have worked in Supply Chain Engineering.
 I have worked for Tire, Rubber, Glass, Cement, Marine machinery manufacturing companies.Besides this I have also worked on Infrastructure procurement, well verse with P2P process in procurement.
-Used the Microsoft Navision Dynamics NAV and RAMCO Cloud ERP in previous job roles to handle procurement process.
+Used the Microsoft Navision Dynamics NAV , RAMCO Cloud ERP, Macola ERP, Crystal Reports for managing procurement process.
 Check out my projects on procurement in Projects Tab here at GitHub.

 - I’m currently working on Full Stack Web Development.